antonioballesteros/manage-tools/README.md

 Checking the design, seems the template has a name "Jeans".
 We should have another query to receive this.
 And maybe refactor a bit the logic to read templates + grid.

+### Drag and Drop

+The solution works, but it's not perfect.
+The drop only add items before or after, but no between items.
+Maybe a second iteration could fix this :)